 Applicants will use the SAVE Application Template.
 Below you will see directions on how to apply the information you provide on the template to several of the questions in the application.
-The grantee should collaborate with local jurisdiction school corporations to analyze trend data, select outcomes that are attainable and supported by trend data, and provide a detailed rationale in the Outcome Narrative box.
-The grantee should additionally detail the activities the grantee will perform, such as the required mobilization periods, collaboration, education to the public, and how the grantee will use media to educate the community about the funded program activities in the Program Narrative box to achieve the selected outcomes.
+The grantee should collaborate with local jurisdiction school corporations to develop the proposal.
+The grantee should additionally detail the activities the grantee will perform, such as the required mobilization periods, collaboration, education to the public, and how the grantee will use media to educate the community about the program activities in the Program Narrative box to achieve the selected outcomes.

 Directions for IntelliGrants application: In your IntelliGrants application you will see "Forms Menu" near the top of the page.
-There are several sections and you must go into each individual form.
+There are several sections, and you must go into each individual form.
 For SAVE, many of the forms are not applicable, and therefore, you will not enter any information but simply save and move onto the next page.
 The form sections are Application Forms (7), Budget Forms (9), Certification (1), and Required Attachments (1).